 Before you begin this assignment, do note that a critique and review are two very different papers.
 While the former is an objective evaluation that requires a certain amount of technical knowledge, a review on the other hand is more of a summary of the plot.

-Here’s How You can Excel at Writing a Book Critique for College
+Here’s How You Can Excel at Writing an Impressive Book Critique for College

 Read and Re-read the Book